Life is too short for shallow friendships ∙

 Psalms 1:1 Oh, the joys of those who do not follow the advice of the wicked, or stand around with sinners, or join in with mockers.

-It is a real privilege to be able to find and enjoy friendship later in life.
+It is a real privilege to find and enjoy friendship later in life.
 Sometimes the Father has delightful surprises for us in this regard.
 This is particularly true after we accept the Lord Jesus as our Savior and begin a new life with Him.

 The Father has done something truly wonderful for each of His children.
 It is beyond imagination.
 The Lord Jesus Christ said, “I no longer call you slaves, because a master does not confide in his slaves.
 Now you are my friends” (John 15:15).
 We have a new BFF (best friend forever), the Lord Jesus Christ Himself.